faulhat/roguelike/README.md

 cd roguelike
 ```

 As of now, the game has three levels with a boss at the end of each level.
 The levels are procedurally generated.
 They are very empty, unfortunately.
-You can randomly encounter different enemies in each level.
+You can randomly encounter different enemies in each level and buy stuff from merchants.
 You can also save the game.

 To build and run the main program: